Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: Computing optimum solutions in bidirected graphs

 Since $C$ is an optimum strongly connected solution for $W$, we are able to prove the next claim, which essentially follows from our main observation on solutions in bidirected graphs given by \autoref{lem:cycle-split}.

 \begin{claim} Every cycle of $\ud{C}$ contains at least two vertices of $W$. \end{claim} \begin{proof} Assume $\ud{C}$ contains a cycle $O$ with at most one vertex from $W$.
 As $\ud{C}$ is $2$-connected and $C$ is a minimum cost solution for $W$, there are at least two vertices in $W$, and at least one of these does not lie on $O$.
 In particular, on the cycle $O$ there must be vertices that have degree more than $2$ in $\ud{C}$ where paths lead to vertices of $\ud{C}$ not on $O$.
 As $\ud{C}$ is $2$-connected, by Menger's Theorem~\cite{MR2159259} any such path leading away from $O$ from a vertex $u\in V(O)$ must eventually lead back to some vertex $v\in V(O)$.
 We assume that every vertex of $\ud{N}$ has degree at most $3$, and so $u\neq v$.
-This means that there exists a path $P\subseteq O$ of length at least~$1$ that leads from $u$ to $v$ along $O$ and contains no vertex of $W$ as an internal vertex, since $O$ contains at most one vertex from $W$.
+This means that there exists a non-empty path $P\subseteq O$ between $u$ and $v$ along $O$ that contains no vertex of $W$ as an internal vertex, since $O$ contains at most one vertex from $W$.

-We will now fix such a pair of vertices $u,v\in V(O)$ of degree $3$ in $\ud{C}$, such that there is a $u$--$v$ path $Q$, which contains no edge of $O$.
+We will now fix such a pair of vertices $u,v\in V(O)$ of degree $3$ in $\ud{C}$, such that there is a $u$--$v$ path $Q\subseteq\ud{C}$, which contains no edge of $O$.
 We choose the pair $u,v$ under the minimality condition that the $u$--$v$ path $P\subseteq O$ not containing an internal vertex from $W$ is of minimum length.
-That is, there is no pair $u',v'$ of vertices on $P$, so that at least one of $u'$ and $v'$ is an internal vertex of~$P$, and so that there is a $u'$--$v'$ path in~$\ud{C}$, which contains no edge of $O$: otherwise the $u'$--$v'$ subpath of $P$ would be a shorter path not containing an internal vertex from $W$ than $P$ for the pair $u',v'$.
+That is, there is no pair $u',v'$ of vertices on $P$, so that at least one of $u'$ and $v'$ is an internal vertex of~$P$, and so that there is a $u'$--$v'$ path in~$\ud{C}$, which contains no edge of $O$: otherwise the $u'$--$v'$ subpath of $P$ would be a shorter path not containing an internal vertex from $W$ than $P$ for the pair $u,v$.
 In particular, this means that any path from an internal vertex of $P$ that leads away from $O$ must lead back to a vertex of $O$ that does not lie on~$P$.